 Q. How do I file an electrical permit?

 - must be completed by a licensed electrician.

-- may be downloaded or obtained from Permit Processing in room 100 in the County Office Building.
+- may be downloaded or obtained from Permit Processing.

 A. You may reciprocate your electrical license to Baltimore County from another local jurisdiction or from the State of Maryland by completing all required information and submitting a Baltimore County license application (PDF) to the Electrical Board for approval.

-- Electrical License applications may be obtained from the Electrical Inspection Division in room G-21 in the County Office Building.
+- Electrical License applications may be obtained from the Electrical Inspections.

 A. To reciprocate your Baltimore County electrical license to another local jurisdiction or to the State of Maryland, we recommend that you call the jurisdiction that you want to reciprocate to for their requirements.
 Most jurisdictions require a letter of good standing or their form to be completed by Baltimore County.
 You may request either by calling the Electrical Inspection office at 410-887-3960.

 Mail-in Requests require that active license holders reciprocating to another county from Baltimore County will need the following: